 This position will begin in 2016 and will monitor biogeochemical cycling in aspen forests of various ages.
 Microclimatic effects, soil/root hydraulic processes and canopy throughfall and stemflow are all expected to interact and influence biogeochemical cycling within the rooting zone of Western Boreal Plain forests.
 The degree of this interaction will largely be influenced by the age of the stand (clone) system – as with aspen the age/size of the above ground biomass is not necessarily indicative of the state of the clone root system.
 This research will integrate and use previous data from other undergraduate and graduate student work at sites in the Utikuma Lake and Fort McMurray regions of Northern Alberta.

 Wildfire represents the largest natural disturbance in Canada’s WBF and is predicted to increase in both severity and area burned in the future.
 Assessing and mitigating the impact of wildfire in the WBF is challenging due to the combination of large spatial heterogeneity of deep glacial deposits with a sub-humid climate.
 This results in dynamic and complex surface and groundwater interactions and potentially a large range in sensitivity of aquatic systems to local and regional disturbance.
-This study takes advantage of the recent Utikuma Complex forest fire (SWF-060, ~90,000 ha) that burned through the Utikuma Region Study Area (URSA), May 2011.
-At URSA, regional hydrogeological and local scale studies have been conducted, beginning in 1999, on forest-wetland-aquatic hydro-chemical linkages located on a variety of landforms and in landscape positions representative of the WBF.
+This study takes advantage of the recent Fort McMurray wildfire, May 2016.
+Regional hydrogeological and local scale studies have been conducted in this area, beginning in 2012, on forest-wetland-aquatic hydro-chemical linkages located on a variety of landforms and in landscape positions representative of the WBF.
 Paired temporal (pre-, post-burned) and spatial (reference, burned) comparisons will be conducted to examine how short-term evapotranspiration and carbon exchange responds in the years immediately following the wildfire disturbance along interacting landscape gradients.
 The longer-term goal of the research will be to test and develop regional conceptual and numerical models predicting how heterogeneity in glacial surgical deposits and landscape position influencing the scale of groundwater – surface water interactions, and influence the resilience and resistance of forest-wetland-aquatic ecosystems to large scale wildfire disturbance.